 Bridgestone MotoGP Preview: Aragon

-At approximately five kilometers in length, Aragon is a technical circuit with a back straight almost one kilometer long among a mixture of long sweeping corners and slower, tighter curves.
-The varied nature of the circuit and its susceptibility to changeable weather requires a special approach to front tyre selection.
-The two front slick compounds, the soft and hard compounds are offered to ensure a broad operating range to deal with whatever weather and track condition occur this weekend.
+Measuring just over five kilometers in length, Aragon is a technical circuit with a back straight almost one kilometer long and a mixture of long sweeping corners and slower, tighter curves.
+The varied nature of the circuit and its susceptibility to cool weather demands a tire allocation which offers exceptional warm-up performance and cornering and braking stability.

 Hiroshi Yamada - Manager, Bridgestone Motorsport Department